Retirement Plans

 After tax Roth contributions can be made into an Individual 401k.
 Roth 401k contributions are not tax deductible, but are received tax free when withdrawn after age 59 ½.
 SEP IRA contributions can only be made pre-tax and does not have a Roth option.

-Another important distinction between these self employed retirement plans is an Individual 401k has a loan provision.
+Another important distinction between these retirement plans is an Individual 401k has a loan provision.
 IRS rules do not allow loans with a SEP IRA.
 Individual 401k loans are permitted up to 50% of the total 401k value with a $50,000 maximum.

-Defined Benefit Plans
+Defined Benefit Plan

 Features: